Analia-Ramos/proyecto-react/README.md

-# Proyecto React - Coderhouse
+# React Project - Coderhouse

 This project is a ceramics ecommerce website built with React.
 The website allows users to browse and purchase ceramics products online.